caiswang/maker-event-playbook/pages/hosting_making/workshops_for_kids.md

 summary: THIS IS A TEMPLATE, PLEASE UPDATE :)
 ---

-Describe Workshops for Kids here...
+# Family Workshops for All Ages